-When industrial software development began, each developer was a business analyst, developer, architect, layout designer, tester, devOps and 24/7 support in one person.
+When industrial software development began, each developer was a business analyst, developer, architect, layout designer, tester, DevOps and 24/7 support in one person.
 What kind of flaws did this system have?
-Sometimes it wasn’t understandable to user product.
+Sometimes it wasn’t understandable product for user.
 It was hard to imagine what was in the head of one or another individual.
 And one more minus - all ’’sacred’’ knowledge is concentrated in one bright head, which could get sick, go to competitors, or just go to rest on Bali.

 However, it had advantages as well.
 The engineer immediately thought about ‘full life cycle’ of his product.
-There was no high expectation in all-powerful admin, who would come and decide everything for you.
-You had to be responsible for all of mistakes by yourself.
+There was no high expectations in all-powerful admin, who would come and decide everything for you.
+You had to be responsible for all of the mistakes by yourself.

 In this way appeared a culture of DevOps.
 Yes, yes, it is culture.
 Why not a role? - you ask.
 Because DevOps practices, which will be discussed below, should be implemented at the company level, not at the department or group level.
 People in the company should be aware of the software development and using infrastructure subtleties.
 DevOps culture, in my opinion, is the next step in the evolution of the FullStack paradigm, in which teams do not individual parts of the application but solve the whole problem.
 It is quite difficult for one person to do all these tasks, and the process must be carried out in the whole company or group.

 And why is it so important to try the devOps in your organization?
 This kind of work culture has its huge benefits: